 This chapter is for impatient people who don't like reading documentation.
 For more in-depth information you are kindly referred to subsequent chapters.

 sudo, so make sure you have sufficient rights.
-(For other installation methods, see here.)
+On Linux,

 See what installable packages are currently available in the channel: